-I. TNM and Stage Groupings
+H. TNM and Stage Groupings

-The protocol recommends the TNM staging system of the American Joint Committee on Cancer (AJCC) and the International Union Against Cancer (UICC) for lip and oral cavity cancer.^{1,36} Of note in the 7th edition of the AJCC staging of head and neck cancers1 is the division of T4 lesions into T4a (moderately advanced local disease) and T4b (very advanced local disease), leading to the stratification of stage IV into stage IVA (moderately advanced local/regional disease), stage IVB (very advanced local/regional disease), and stage IVC (distant metastatic disease).
+The protocol recommends the TNM staging system of the American Joint Committee on Cancer (AJCC) and the International Union Against Cancer (UICC) for lip and oral cavity cancer.
+Of note in the 7th edition of the AJCC staging of head and neck cancers is the division of T4 lesions into T4a (moderately advanced local disease) and T4b (very advanced local disease), leading to the stratification of stage IV into stage IVA (moderately advanced local/regional disease), stage IVB (very advanced local/regional disease), and stage IVC (distant metastatic disease).

-The 7th edition of the AJCC staging of head and neck cancers includes mucosal melanomas.1 Approximately two-thirds of mucosal melanomas arise in the sinonasal tract, one quarter are found in the oral cavity and the remainder occur only sporadically in other mucosal sites of the head and neck.1 Even small cancers behave aggressively with high rates of recurrence and death.1 To reflect this aggressive behavior, primary cancers limited to the mucosa are considered T3 lesions.
+The 7th edition of the AJCC staging of head and neck cancers includes mucosal melanomas.
+Approximately twothirds of mucosal melanomas arise in the sinonasal tract, one quarter are found in the oral cavity and the remainder occur only sporadically in other mucosal sites of the head and neck.
+Even small cancers behave aggressively with high rates of recurrence and death.
+To reflect this aggressive behavior, primary cancers limited to the mucosa are considered T3 lesions.
 Advanced mucosal melanomas are classified as T4a and T4b.
 The anatomic extent criteria to define moderately advanced (T4a) and very advanced (T4b) disease are given below.
 The AJCC staging for mucosal melanomas does not provide for the histologic definition of a T3 lesion; as the majority of mucosal melanomas are invasive at presentation, mucosal based melanomas (T3 lesions) include those lesions that involve either the epithelium and/or lamina propria of the involved site.
-Rare examples of in situ mucosal melanomas occur, but In situ mucosal melanomas are excluded from staging, as they are extremely rare.1 system for rare salivary gland cancers that occur within gnathic bone (eg, mandible) is based on the status of the overlying bone37 including:
+Rare examples of in situ mucosal melanomas occur, but In situ mucosal melanomas are excluded from staging, as they are extremely rare.

 Carcinomas of minor salivary glands of the upper aerodigestive tract site, including the oral cavity, are staged according to schemes corresponding to the anatomic site of occurrence.
-A proposed staging
+A proposed staging system for rare salivary gland cancers that occur within gnathic bone (eg, mandible) is based on the status of the overlying bone including: